 As the contribution of the dominant taxon increases, the diversity of taxa within a system generally decreases.
 Therefore, higher percent contribution by one taxon is interpreted as less ecologically desirable, and lowers the numerical value associated with this metric.
 The SCI score is zero if the percentage contribution of the dominant taxon is at or above 54 percent.
-Overall, five of the twelve samples in 2010 had a single taxon representing more than one fourth of the invertebrate community (Table 20).
-Even though the amphipod Hyalella azteca complex was present at all stations and has been a dominant species in the past, it was not the dominant species for all stations in 2010; instead each station was dominated by a different order of invertebrates.
-The coleopterans (beetles) dominated HCSW-1, with Microcylloepus pusillus.
-HCSW-2 was dominated by a dipteran (fly) Chironomus sp. and the amphipod Hyalella azteca complex.
-Dipterans Polypedilum flavum and amphipods Hyalella azteca complex also dominated HCSW-3 and HCSW-4.
-The dominant taxa vary from year to year, with the 2010 samples dominated by dipterans, amphipods, and coleopterans.
-When considered over time from 2003 to 2010, percent dominant taxa were variable over time at each station, but their scores did not increase or decrease over time (Kendall Tau, p > 0.05); scores were also not significantly different among stations (ANOVA: F = 2.09, p = 0.11).
+Overall, six of the seven samples in 2012 had a single taxon representing more than one fourth of the invertebrate community (Table 21).
+Even though the amphipod Hyalella azteca complex was present at all stations and has been a dominant species in the past, it was not the dominant species for all stations in 2012; instead each station was dominated by a different order of invertebrates.
+The coleopterans (beetles) and dipterans (flies) dominated HCSW-1, with Microcylloepus pusillus and Polypedilum flavum.
+(No samples were collected from HCSW-2 in 2012.)
+Trichopterans (caddisfly) dominated HCSW-3, with Cheumatopsyche sp., Neotrichia, and Hydropsyche rossi.
+At HCSW-4, dipterans dominated the March (Tanytarsus sp.
+C) and December (Polypedilum flavum) samples, while a trichopteran was the dominant species in October (Cheumatopsyche sp.).
+The dominant taxa vary from year to year, with the 2012 samples dominated by dipterans, trichopterans, and coleopterans.
+When considered over time from 2003 to 2012, percent dominant taxa were variable over time at each station, but their scores did not increase or decrease over time (Kendall Tau, p > 0.05); scores were not significantly different between stations (ANOVA: F = 2.23, p > 0.05).